will62794/will62794.github.io/_posts/2026-01-20-bespoke-compilation.md

 From within a [repo](https://github.com/will62794/model-compiler), we can [store this](https://github.com/will62794/model-compiler/blob/main/.claude/commands/compile_tla.md) as a Markdown file under `~/.claude/commands` and then open up Claude Code and run the `compile_tla` command, which will then prompt us to get started with a given TLA+ spec.

-## Running Some Benchmarks
+## Benchmarks

 We can start with a test on the [`TwoPhase.tla`](https://github.com/will62794/model-compiler/blob/main/TwoPhase/TwoPhase.tla) specification, a standard TLA+ example and benchmark modeling two-phase commit.
-If we start up Claude Code and run our compilation command on this spec, Claude chugs away, with a few interaction points from the user (e.g. to confirm finite model parameters, etc.) and we can see it generate the following validation report, executed for a model with 4 resource managers:
+If we start up Claude Code and run our compilation command on this spec, Claude chugs away, with a few interaction points from the user (e.g. to confirm finite model parameters, etc.) and we can see it generate the following validation report, for a finite model with 4 transaction resource managers:

 {% highlight markdown %}